patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Who are the users?

-Well, it seems to be primarily educationalists and scholastic years 3-8 (at least); that's around 7 - 12.
+Well, it seems to be primarily educationalists and UK scholastic years 3-8 (at least); that's around 7 – 12, we’ll see why in a bit, though Good Point ~~~~ figures.

 # A Whistle Stop tour

  Scratch operates on a visual stage of 480x360 virtual pixels, and can be viewed at varying dpi -  `Good Point UUUU: fixed stage extent.` The stage is a sprite (https://en.wikipedia.org/wiki/Sprite_(computer_graphics)) and can be given script code, and any number of sprites can be placed on the stage to compose a visual scene.

- The sprites own code blocks which can interact with stage chnages and manipulate the sprites' properties.
+The sprites own code blocks which can interact with stage changes and manipulate the sprites' properties.
- The sprites have a concept of their direction and can be made to "bounce" within the stage area automatically.
+The sprites have a concept of their direction and can be made to orient in any direction, move and "bounce" within the stage area automatically.

  ![A minimal Scratch project](scratch-large.png)

 ## Visualisation
 The entire (basic) environment is visual, with editors for all aspects of the sprites and code blocks.
-The stage is manipulated at both "run time" and "design time" in the same way, which is `Good Point VVVV: persistence of stage state`.
-This allows fine positioning by eye, avoiding too much demands on mental arithmetic for the initial learning stages.
+The stage is manipulated at both "run time" and "design time" in the same way, which is Good Point VVVV: persistence of stage state.
+This allows fine positioning by eye, avoiding too many demands on arithmetic for the initial learning stages.

 ## Running the project